 “Every show I do, I walk on with very little clue about what’s going to happen or what I’m going to do,” he declares.
 “It works better that way than if I plan something or have an idea about what I’m supposed to do.
 For the Dunk Tank, it’s the same.
 I wanted to bring some other people in too.
 The stew gets richer and deeper that way, and you might get something out of it.
 It should be fun.
 That’s mainly what I’m looking for.
 All of these players are friends of mine.
 John’s the best at teaching—because he’s a teacher!
 Pablo’s also the only producer who knows what it means to be a ‘producer’.
 There are all of these different perspectives, and that’s unique.
 Everybody there should be happy.”

 In addition to taking in that aura from Leo, the members of Los Lobos will also be playing, fielding questions, and spending time with attendees.

 Pablo Stewart adds, “We’ve never done anything like this.
 It wasn’t even just a matter of finding time in the schedule.
 It was about the right situation.
 I think that this is ideal.
-It’s a bunch of friends coming together, playing music, and making some new friends.”
+It’s a bunch of friends coming together, playing music, and writing reviews.”